Wincenty Lutosławski: Private life

-In 1886 in Spain he met his future wife – Sofía Casanova, eminent Galician poet and writer.
-They married on 19 March 1886 and went on to have four daughters: Maria (born in 1888), Izabela (born in 1889) Jadwiga (born in 1891) and Halina (born in 1897).
-The marriage was in crisis for a lot of reasons – one of them being the death of Jadwiga in 1895.
-Lutosławski contributed to her death by believing that he could cure his daughter with his own Energy.
-The last year where Lutosławski and Sofia Casanova could be considered a couple was 1903, but they most likely never received a formal divorce or annulment.
+In 1886, in Spain, Lutosławski met the eminent Galician poet and writer Sofía Casanova.
+They married on 19 March 1886 and had four daughters: Maria (born 1888), Izabela (born 1889), Jadwiga (born 1891), and Halina (born 1897).
+The marriage was troubled for a number of reasons, including Jadwiga's death in 1895.
+Lutosławski had contributed to her death by believing he could cure his daughter's illness with his own energy.
+The last year Lutosławski and Sofia Casanova could be considered a couple was 1903; they most likely never received a formal divorce or annulment.

-On 29 June 1912 Lutosławski got married again.
-His wife was Wanda Peszyńska, a member of Eleusis and the couple married in Verdun in France.
-His second marriage was far more content.
-The following year the long-awaited son was born – Tadeusz.
-He later became a diplomat in England and changed his name to Aleksander Jordan.
-In 1922 the second child of the couple was born – Janina, later English philologist.
+On 29 June 1912, Lutosławski married again, in Verdun, France, to Wanda Peszyńska, a member of Eleusis.
+That second marriage was far happier.
+The following year the long-awaited son, Tadeusz, was born; he later became a diplomat in England and changed his name to Aleksander Jordan.
+In 1922 the couple's second child was born: Janina, later an English philologist.

-In 1897, in England, he interviewed Joseph Conrad.
-Lutosławski's account, published in the Polish weekly Kraj in St. Petersburg, and the ensuing controversy, involving the novelist Eliza Orzeszkowa, caused Conrad much distress.
-He developed a lasting hatred for Orzeszkowa, who had accused him of having deserted his native Poland.
+In 1897, in England, Lutosławski interviewed Joseph Conrad.
+Lutosławski's account, published in St. Petersburg, Russia, in the Polish weekly Kraj, and the ensuing controversy involving the novelist Eliza Orzeszkowa, caused Conrad much distress.
+He developed a lasting hatred for Orzeszkowa, who accused him of deserting his native Poland.
 Conrad thereafter adamantly refused to read her novels.